Mass Media in the Grand Maghrib:

 The current map of print media is reduced to government and few independent papers.
 The government papers (dailies) are represented by Al Massa (circulation of 80,000), Horizon(260,000 ), Al Djoumhoria (90,000) and An Nasr (100,000)(36).
 The independent papers include Liberte (250,000) and Al Khabar(60,000).

-The circulation of foreign publications in Algeriais minimal.
+The circulation of foreign publications in Algeria is minimal.
 The economic crisis, exacerbated by cuts in oil prices since 1985 has affected somewhat the availability of imported publications.
 However, the above mentioned recent crisis has reduced significantly people's access to foreign print media.
 Book Production is very low (506 titles in 1992). (see Table 1 for the current daily press in the GM).

 Table 1